eSpaceEPFL/marsissharadviewer/docs/install.rst

 |
 |
 |
-Lunch QGIS, the *'Mars Radars'* menu should appear in the menu bar as show in the figure below.
+Launch QGIS, the *'Mars Radars'* menu should appear in the menu bar as show in the figure below.

 .. image:: menu.png